My Shoes (The Conclusion)

 “So, let’s say all you’re saying is true.
 What am I supposed to do for money, food, and shelter?”

-“Well, I’m going to give you fifteen hundred dollars a month, and, until your condition has changed.
+“Well, I’m going to give you twenty-five hundred dollars a month, and, until your condition has changed.
 I suggest you use some of the said money to look out for others, and not just because it’ll help you get closer to getting out of the shoes, but because it’s the right thing to do.
 Remember, you can’t fool the shoes.
-So, give genuinely.”
+So, give genuinely and generously.”

 “I have to be dreaming.
 How could this actually be happening?”